-In a recent article, I dug into the truths and fallacies of plateaus and how your muscles can get “used” to working out and stop growing.
-If that’s something you’re battling, here’s a way to keep them guessing or send your workout program into a jolt:
+There’s a lot of different truths and fallacies on plateaus and how your muscles can get “used” to working out and stop growing.
+If that’s something you’re battling, here’s a way to continue making progress:

 After a week of mixing it up, go back to your regularly scheduled routine and you’ll be right back on track.

 Make sure you know what you want, and then design a plan to get there.